ArefinAzizSifat/Directionnet_v2/README.md

 ## 🚧 Status

 This repository is **actively under development** 🛠️✨
-I continually update the code, improve the documentation, and add new features.
+I continually update the code, improve the documentation 📝, and add new features 📝.
 Stay tuned for more updates! 🔥📌